yh712/DataWrangling/project_code.md

 better.

 Since `id` is meaningless to house price, it will be removed.
-There are several variables that should be converted to categorical types:
+There are several variables that should be converted to the categorical or ordinal
+type:

-  - `waterfront` is a boolean, indicating if the house has a view to a waterfront.
+  - `waterfront` (categorical) is a boolean variable, indicating if the house has a view to a waterfront.
-  - `view` indicates how good the view of the property is.
+  - `view` (ordinal) indicates how good the view of the property is.
 As it only has 4 values, this feature can be factorized.
-  - `condition` is a score from 1 to 5, indicating the state of the house.
+  - `condition` (ordinal) is a score from 1 to 5, indicating the state of the house.
-  - `grade` is another score, with 11 levels (3 ~ 13).
+  - `grade` (ordinal) is another score, with 13 levels (1 ~ 13).
-  - `zipcode` is a cluster-like category of the house location.
+  - `zipcode` (categorical) is a cluster-like category of the house location.
   - Since I intend to make the model more general, I will create a new variable, `age`, representing how many years the house had been built until it was sold.
 It is computed by the year of `date` minus